StefanIvemo/stefanivemo.github.io/_posts/2021-01-16-Bicep PowerShell Module.md

 summary: An introduction to the Bicep PowerShell module.
 ---

 As you may know I'm completely sold on [Bicep](https://github.com/Azure/bicep), I absolutely love using it!
-Since a while back I use to create all my templates for Azure Deployments (as long the features I need is supported in Bicep) and I'm super excited for the upcoming release of v0.3 that will give us the missing piece of the puzzle, copy loops!
+Since a while back I use Bicep to create all my templates for Azure Deployments (as long the features I need is supported in Bicep) and I'm super excited for the upcoming release of v0.3 that will give us the missing piece of the puzzle, copy loops!

 Lately I've been spending a lot of time creating a bunch of Bicep modules that I re-use in my templates over and over again.
 When I've spent a couple of hours coding I usually end up with a folder containing multiple `.bicep` files that I need to compile running `bicep build`.
-But since `bicep build` doesn't have a `--all` switch or support wildcard characters on Windows (on OSX/Linux you can run `bicep build *.bicep`) I started using a simple PowerShell function to compile all `.bicep` files in a folder instead of compiling them one by one.
+But since `bicep build` doesn't have a `--all` switch or support wildcard characters on Windows (on OSX/Linux you can run `bicep build *.bicep`), I started using a simple PowerShell function to compile all `.bicep` files in a folder instead of compiling them one by one.
 After a couple of days using the function it escalated with more features and I decided to put together a PowerShell module that wraps Bicep CLI and share it with the community.
 And that's how the [Bicep PowerShell Module](https://github.com/StefanIvemo/BicepPowerShell) was born.

 ## Commands implemented